vesta-webtrees-2-custom-modules/vesta_common/docs/LocationData.md

 * Map coordinates: This is how webtrees itself manages geographic data via the control panel.
 This geographic data isn't used everywhere, though (it is used for maps within webtrees, but not for links to external maps in the original 'Facts and events' module).
 The 'Vesta Webtrees Location Data Provider' module rectifies this.
-* Historical data: The 'Vesta Gov4Webtrees' module by itself also maps historical data (obtained from the GOV historical gazetteer) via place names.
+* Historical data: The 'Vesta Gov4Webtrees' module by itself provides historical data (obtained from the GOV historical gazetteer) via place names.
 The respective edit controls are provided next to event places for convenience, but actually refer to global place names.

 ### Top-level location data (within GEDCOM)